 Becoming executor of the will (or administrator)

 If a friend or family member would like you to be executor of the will when they die, they will probably ask you.
-Think carefully about whether you want the responsibility of being executor.
+Think carefully about whether you want this responsibility.

 Being executor of the will can be complicated and time-consuming at a time when you may well be upset by the loss of a friend or family member.